 You can work out how much sodium will be added to your water once you know your hardness level in GPG.
 Then use this calculation:

-Water hardness x sodium added per gallon / 16 (cups in a gallon) = amount of sodium in 1 8-ounce glass
+Water hardness x sodium added per gallon / 16 (cups in a gallon) = amount of sodium in one 8-ounce glass.

 For example, if you had a water hardness of 11 GPG and you added 30 mg of sodium per gallon, the calculation would look like this: